THE TOP 10 BEST HIKES IN THE SMOKY MOUNTAINS

 Here are some excellent guidebooks and maps to help in preparation for your trip to the Smoky Mountain National Park.

-RENTAL CAR FOR YOUR TRIP TO THE SMOKY MOUNTAIN
+RENTAL CAR FOR YOUR TRIP TO THE SMOKY MOUNTAINS

-If you are planning to rent a car for your trip to Smoky Mountain, I recommend requesting a quote and comparing prices from different rental car providers to get the best deal.
+If you are planning to rent a car for your trip to the Smoky Mountains, I recommend requesting a quote and comparing prices for different rental car providers to get the best deal.

 First of all, you need to decide what area of Smoky Mountains you intend to visit.